Colorado Housing and Finance Authority (CHFA) logo

 Frequently Asked Questions

-Doctor's Verdict on Colorado Housing and Finance Authority (CHFA)
+Research Note on Colorado Housing and Finance Authority (CHFA)

-CHFA is best for Colorado homebuyers seeking affordable mortgage financing with educational support, and for organizations building affordable housing or community development projects.
+CHFA is profile signals for Colorado homebuyers seeking affordable mortgage financing with educational support, and for organizations building affordable housing or community development projects.
 The main caveat is that CHFA operates through a network of participating lenders rather than originating mortgages directly, so borrowers must identify and work with a CHFA-approved lender in their area—loan availability and terms will vary by individual lender.

 • Colorado first-time homebuyers with moderate-to-low income seeking affordable mortgage products